WILL CBOBS STAFF BE TESTED FOR COVID-19?

 WHY DO I NEED TO GET TESTED AND WHAT ARE THE CONDITIONS?

 Testing is one layer of the safety system which ensures that students arrive at their course healthy.
-All students must both obtain a FDA-authorized COVID-19 viral test and submit their negative test result no earlier than 72 hours prior to the first day of course.
+All unvaccinated students must both obtain a FDA-authorized COVID-19 viral test and submit their negative test result no earlier than 72 hours prior to the first day of course.
 While we strongly encourage the PCR test because of its greater accuracy, a student may obtain what is called an “anti-gen test” or “rapid test.”
-If a student elects to obtain a rapid test, however, they must both obtain the rapid test and submit their negative test result no earlier than 24 hours prior to the first day of course.
+If a student elects to obtain a rapid test, they must also both obtain the rapid test and submit their negative test result no earlier than 24 hours prior to the first day of course.
+Fully vaccinated students must submit proof of vaccination prior to beginning an expedition.
+People are considered fully vaccinated 2 weeks after their final dose of a vaccine.
+For 5-day peer leadership expeditions will school partners, CBOBS will maintain this policy or default to the school’s request if the school policy is more stringent.

 WHAT IF I AM VACCINATED?